OWASP/owasp-summit-2017/Outcomes/Agile-AppSec/Agile-Practices-for-Security-Teams.md

 - Perhaps agile not applicable, more lean/kanban
 - View security as functions, not people - resourcing can change but functions don't
-- Don't be a blocker to agile, e.g. in operational approvals
+- Don't be a blocker to agile, e.g., in operational approvals
 - "Security team as a service"
 - Struggle to manage BAU and hence forecasting: separate functions
 - Need visibility of project portfolio